PabloHdzVizcarra/course-pluralsight-levearing-streams-for-fast-data-processing-in-java/README.md

 - Each line usually has 64 bits of memory.
 - To obtain the values we have to follow the pointers that are stores in memory, this knows as pointer chasing.

-#### Tips

-- If you have performance problems in your java application, before using parallel operations you should see if you have code that uses boxing and unboxing and try to eliminate it.

 ## Module Three: Analyzing the Fork/Join Implementation of Parallel Streams